 Transportation Infrastructure Safety Improvement Program (TISIP)

-In the near future, Dauphin County will begin accepting applications to the brand new Transportation Infrastructure Safety Improvement Program grant program.
+Dauphin County is currently accepting applications for the second year of the Transportation Infrastructure Safety Improvement Program (TISIP) grant program.

-The Dauphin County “Transportation Infrastructure Safety Improvement Program” (TISIP) will provide grants for up to 75% of the total project costs, focused on transportation safety improvement projects of municipally owned transportation infrastructure to encourage economic development and ensure that a safe and reliable system of transportation is available to the residents of Dauphin County.
+The Dauphin County “Transportation Infrastructure Safety Improvement Program” (TISIP) provides grants for up to 75% of the cost for safety improvement projects of municipally owned transportation infrastructure to encourage economic development and ensure that a safe and reliable local system of transportation is available to the residents of Dauphin County.

-The program is intended to provide financial grant assistance to Dauphin County municipalities in order to improve the safety of public transportation assets with documented accident history trends and/or substandard features with respect to current transportation design criteria.
-The program will be administered by the Dauphin County Department of Community and Economic Development Corporation ("DCEDC").
+The program is intended to provide financial grant assistance to Dauphin County municipalities to improve the safety of public transportation assets with documented accident history trends and/or substandard features with respect to current transportation design criteria.
+The program is administered by the Dauphin County Department of Community and Economic Development Corporation ("DCEDC").

 Eligible TISIP projects must be owned and maintained by a Dauphin County municipality.